jerryhgladinet/docs/deploy/source/chapter08.rst

 You can use the Microsoft SQL Server Availability Group Clustering or Availability Group Fail Over to make database high availability.

-3. CentreStack Worker Node
+3. |prodname| Worker Node

-You can have multiple centrestack worker nodes in a round robin load balancing setup to provide high availability.
+You can have multiple |prodname| worker nodes in a round robin load balancing setup to provide high availability.

 .. image:: _static/DrawingHA.png